edutjie/pbp-assignment-2/mywatchlist/README.md

 ## Step by step in making this assignment

 1. Create a mywatchlist app if it doesn't already exist.
+Using `python manage.py startapp mywatchlist`
 2. Append "mywatchlist" to the `INSTALLED_APPS` list in `project_django/settings.py`.

         INSTALLED_APPS = [